 iact specifies action to be taken in case of range errors.
-Scope: global owned Specfies valid range of input Scope: global
+Scope: global owned Specfies valid range of input Scope: global x If y is not present, then x is overwritten with the translated integer indices.

 Specified as: a character variable Ignore, Warning or Abort, default Ignore.